-Besides the benefit of saving up to 70% of your business outlay, there are several other benefits of hiring a virtual assistant over an on-site employee, never mind opting to go the Canva route.
+Besides the benefit of saving up to 70% of your business outlay, there are several other benefits of hiring a virtual assistant, such as graphic design assistants or assistant graphic designer, over an on-site employee, never mind opting to go the Canva route.
 We should still state that Canva has its place.
-Students use Canva for promoting a social event.
+Students use Canva to promote social events.
 However, you are not a student − you are a business.
 You want professional work done that represents and differentiates you from your competition – and this is the main value of hiring a graphic designer.

-Among the tasks a virtual graphic designer can complete are:
+Among the tasks a virtual graphic designer can complete are the following: